East Pakistan Air Operations (1971): Fate of the Pakistani Navy in East Pakistan

 Indian aircraft attacked the Rajshahi and Comilla near Chittagong on 4 December, with the Rajshahi damaged and the Comilla sunk.
 The Balaghat, which was not attacked, rescued the Comilla crew and returned to Chittagong with the surviving ships.
 On 5 December, Indian planes sank two patrol boats in Khulna.
 The PNS Sylhet was destroyed on 6 December and the Balaghat on 9 December by Indian aircraft.

 The 39th Division (under General Rahim Khan) Headquarters at Chandpur had requested evacuation by river on 8 December.
 Under the escort of a gunboat, the flotilla, made up of local launches, sailed in the early hours of 10 December.
-The IAF spotted and bombed the ships, and PNS Jessore, which had withdrawn from Khulna to Dacca, was destroyed escorting boats evacuating Pakistani troops from Chandpur while other boats were either sunk or beached themselves and failed to reach Dhaka.
+The IAF spotted and bombed the ships, and PNS Jessore, which had withdrawn from Khulna to Dhaka, was destroyed escorting boats evacuating Pakistani troops from Chandpur while other boats were either sunk or beached themselves and failed to reach Dhaka.
 The survivors later were evacuated by ships and helicopters operating at night.

 PNS Rajshahi was repaired, and under the command of Lt.
 Commander Sikander Hayat, managed to evade the Indian blockade and reach Malaysia before the surrender on 16 December.
 From there, it sailed to Karachi and continued to serve in the Pakistan navy.